RedFirebreak/PhoneManagement/README.md

 **2. Using scrcpy to view screens**
 scrcpy is used for viewing your devices screens, if you downloaded scrcpy and put it in the right place, you will be able to view all of your connected screens.
 **WARNING:** This will open a flood of powershell windows, especially with many devices this can lag your computer for a bit.

 **3. Rebooting all of your devices**
 Usefull.
 After connecting will go by each device and send a reboot signal.

 **4. Installing an app**
 This one is usefull for pushing a new app to all devices.
 To push an app:
  - Download the apk from the app and place it in the ``\PhoneManagement`` directory
  - Go to your config.ini and fill in only exact name of the apk (including .apk)
- - Start PMM, now you can use the install app setting
+ - Start PMM, now you can use the install app setting.

 **5. Getting info of all devices**
 Handy for checking temperature and cpu speed.